 Fynd’s real-time JSON event streams are automatically ingested and schematized without any manual intervention, so Fynd can perform SQL queries right away in Rockset.
 Another difference is the improved performance Fynd experiences on their queries, as Rockset fully indexes all of Fynd’s data to deliver millisecond-latency SQL.

 With Rockset as part of the data flow, Fynd developed a serverless microservice to keep tabs on their key metrics.
 Using AWS Lambda functions in conjunction with Rockset’s client libraries, the technical team created a feature that fires off a query to Rockset whenever an endpoint is called.
-Fynd can now refresh metrics multiple times a minute in a lightweight, serverless manner.
+Fynd can now refresh metrics and live dashboards multiple times a minute in a lightweight, serverless manner.

 Better Decisions, More Scalable Systems at Fynd